National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/ch-cross-refs.md

 # Cross-references {#cross}

 (*This sample bookdown bs4 chapter is helping configure the settings.
-It will be removed shortly.)
+It will be removed as the real chapters are populated.*)

 Cross-references make it easier for your readers to find and link to elements in your book.